nassim124/TAAJAxRS/README.md

 3. you can provide you own Rest API for your tweeter account [http://twitter4j.org/en/index.html](http://twitter4j.org/en/index.html).

+For tweeter, you must go to [tweeter app](https://apps.twitter.com/) and create an application.
+When your application is created, you can see a new **tab key and access tokens**

 The goal is to design a clean CRUD API fo a business layer that allows to interact with your application using retful services.